wakatime/wakatime-blog/posts/57-wakatime-2022-programming-stats.md

 ### [😎 Custom project colors][custom colors blog]
 Set custom colors for your projects.
-All HEX color codes are supported, except for the reserved colors white and black.
+All HEX color codes are supported, except for the reserved colors black and white.
 That’s over 16 million custom colors for your projects!

 ### [⚖️ Segment your code time][segment blog]